-Of course, these bikes have only one gear, which is adjusted to be the best for cycling along relatively flat ground – so it can be hard work, out of the saddle, getting up hills, and you will soon find you are at top speed on the down hills.
+Of course, they have only one gear, which is adjusted to be the best for cycling along relatively flat ground – so it can be hard work, out of the saddle, getting up hills, and you will soon find you are at top speed on the down hills.

 Nevertheless, you’ll be surprised that overall, over the entire journey, you will be nearly as fast.

 Plus, keeping that steady pedalling rhythm is great for your overall fitness.
-When you get back on a geared bike, you’ll be pedalling harder and faster.
+When you get back on a gears, you’ll be pedalling harder and faster.

 The fundamental difference is that a fixed wheel bicycle has no freewheel.
-On a normal bike, when you stop pedalling, you ‘freewheel’ - i.e. the back wheel continues rotating while you rest your feet on the pedals.
+Normally when you stop pedalling, you ‘freewheel’ – i.e. the back wheel continues rotating while you rest your feet on the pedals.

-However, on a fixed wheel bike, the pedals directly drive the wheel, so if the wheels are turning, so are the pedals.
+However, on a fixed wheel, the pedals directly drive the wheel, so if the wheels are turning, so are the pedals.
 This means that on a steep descent the rider either has to turn the pedals very quickly or slow down.